Yaraslaut/Yaraslaut/cv/cv.typ

   Endo][ Shell #link("https://github.com/contour-terminal/endo")[Link]][
   #list(
     [Updated project to use C++20 modules],
-    [I am currently working on a JIT backend based LLVM.], )
+    [Working on a JIT backend based on LLVM.],
+    )
   ]